puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac-jamf.md

 Before Jamf Pro 10.18, managing Office 365 involved manually building a .plist file.
 This was a time-consuming workflow that required a strong technical background.
 Jamf Pro 10.18 eliminated those barriers by streamlining the configuration process.
 However, IT Admins could only use this new user interface for specific applications and preference domains specified by Jamf.

 In Jamf Pro 10.19, a user can upload a JSON manifest as a "custom schema" to target any preference domain, and the graphical user interface will be generated from this manifest.
 The custom schema that's created follows the JSON Schema specification.

+For more information, see [Computer Configuration Profiles](https://jamf.it/computer-configuration-profiles) in the Jamf Pro Administrator's Guide.

 ## Get the policy manifest for a specific version of Microsoft Edge